aweas/deep_dreaming_dogs/README.md

 # deep_dreaming_dogs
 Deepdream-like algorithm implementation, CNN training included.
-All files are in jupyter notebooks, but I will release them as .py for readability after finishing the project.
+Most of the files are in jupyter notebooks.

 File network.py also includes example of loading big dataset using new Dataset and Iterator tensorflow API